bhumik147/E5-573-EFI/README.md

 Wifi: Qualcomm Atheros QCA9377

-EFI:

-Version: Clover UEFI r5120 (Olarila)
+# EFI Version: Clover UEFI r5120 (Olarila)

 Create Bootable:

-1. Create Bootable by downloading macOS Catalina Image
+1. Download macOS Catalina 10.15.3 Image from https://www.olarila.com/topic/6278-new-vanilla-olarila-images/
 2. Flash image to USB Drive by balenaEtcher
 3. Replace EFI Folder with the one in this repository.